I tried out the horror movie specific streaming service- here's what I found.

 "Terrified" is a Spanish horror movie about a group of paranormal investigators who visit a suburban neighbourhood in Buenos Aires after the residents experience a series of supernatural attacks.
 As they dig deeper, the investigators soon realize that the forces they're up against are thirsty for blood, and might be more than they bargained for.

 I'm going to be honest here.. the creatures in this thing gave me a nightmare.
 I can't remember the last time that happened.
-It's probably from all those bedroom scenes of the character Walter being haunted by an eight-foot tall naked male ghost, who climbs under his bed or into his wardrobe when he isn't watching him sleep- I mean, what the hell, man.
+It's probably from all those bedroom scenes of the character Walter being haunted by an eight-foot tall naked male ghost, who climbs under his bed or into his wardrobe when he isn't watching him sleep- I mean, no thanks.

 Yeah, this movie is spooky.
 It follows the beats of a typical supernatural haunting flick, but much better quality than the garbage that's usually playing at your local theatre.
 If this sounds like your jam, give it a try!